vortexegg/library_censorship_dataset/README.md

 The naming convention of the dataset files is as follows:

-`year-source-originaldataset.csv`
+`year-source-original_data_set.csv`

 This naming scheme is composed of the following parts:

 - `year`: The year on which the data is being reported (or final year, if the dataset includes a range).
 - `source`: A short name for the organization that was the source of the data.
-- `originaldataset`: The name of the original report, index, or database that the curated data was originally drawn from.
+- `original_data_set`: The name of the original report, index, or database that the curated data was originally drawn from.

 ## Data Normalization